 17. Treat Sunburn

-Baking soda has a neutralizing effect on the skin and helps restore the natural pH balance [1].
-Just mix some baking soda with a bit of water and gently rub it onto your skin.
+Baking soda neutralizes the skin and helps restore its natural pH balance [1].
+To use it, mix some baking soda with water and gently rub it onto your skin.

-Of course, be sure to apply sunscreen when you go out in the sun to avoid getting burned in the first place!
-Baking soda should only be used as a treatment, not a preventative measure.
+Of course, apply sunscreen when you go out in the sun to avoid getting burned!
+Baking soda should only be used as a treatment, not a preventive measure.

 18. Prevent Mildew